-Vaccination is required for all VCU faculty and staff
+Vaccination information for faculty and staff

 Frequently asked questions

 Have a question that isn’t answered below?
 Send your questions to firstname.lastname@example.org.

 Q: What is the safety and efficacy of the COVID-19 vaccines?

 A: The Centers for Disease Control and Prevention, the Virginia Department of Health and VCU Health have developed frequently asked questions related to the safety and efficacy regarding the types of vaccines available.